-What is freight insurance?
+What is shipping insurance?

 Freight insurance is the additional protection that covers your cargo in case of loss or damage.
 Cargo insurance keeps you calm and confident during the shipping process.
 If something happens to your freight, the insurer will reimburse its value, so you don’t have to cover the expenses yourself.
 You can order freight insurance from the shipping company or third-party insurers.

 Depending on your business needs, there are several types of freight shipping insurance.
 You can choose a suitable coverage based on its duration, possible damage, or insurance capability.

 What is the difference between freight insurance and freight liability?

 Shippers often assume that freight insurance and liability are the same when they’re not.
 Every booked shipment comes with limited liability coverage, and the word “limited” explains the main difference.
 The final amount of coverage is based on the commodity type and defined by the carrier’s tariffs.
 In most cases, it does not fully cover your shipment’s value, especially when it’s high.

 Carriers can pay you a refund when the cargo is destroyed due to fault.
 To receive the maximum amount of carrier’s coverage liability, you have to prove your goods were packed correctly and undamaged at the pick-up.
 Under bad weather conditions and natural disasters, the carrier is not entirely liable for your freight.

 With insurance for shipping, you are safe no matter what happens to your freight.
 You also won’t have to prove the incident was the carrier’s fault.
 If your goods are shipped via freight insurance, you don’t need to wait until your claim is processed or stress out about whether you will get a refund or not.